Quinta Vendrell

 Quinta Vendrell, in Adjuntas, Puerto Rico, is believed to have been designed by architect Alfredo B. Wiechers Pieretti.
 It is a two-story balloon framed country house that was built in 1918.
 It was listed on the U.S. National Register of Historic Places in 2006 and on the Puerto Rico Register of Historic Sites and Zones in 2008.

-The home sustained damages as a result of Hurricane María on September 20, 2017, and in 2019, the owners were in talks with community representatives about how to raise funds to repair it.
+The home sustained damages as a result of Hurricane Maria on September 20, 2017, and in 2019, the owners were in talks with community representatives about how to raise funds to repair it.